ivalx1s/xcgen/README.md

 ---

-Make sure packages are proxied by local paths in your XcodeGen manifest, for example:
+Ensure packages are proxied by local paths in your XcodeGen manifest, for example:

 packages:
   local-swift-collections: